 There are many, many animal bills filed each year during the legislative session.
 We choose our priority bills for Humane Lobby Day based upon several factors, including their impact and chance of passage.
-There may be other animal protection topics/issues that are important to you, but focusing on the HLD selected bills we’ve chosen will make the most impact during your visit to the Capitol.
+There may be other animal protection topics/issues that are important to you, but focusing on the bills we’ve chosen will make the most impact during your visit to the Capitol.

 - Is there anything I can do to prepare?

-It’s helpful to know your legislators before going into a meeting with them.
+It’s helpful to know your legislators before going into meetings with them.
 Most elected officials have a website.
-Some states have humane voting leagues that keep track of legislator voting records on animal issues.
-Do some investigating online to learn some background on your legislators.
+Some states have humane voting leagues that keep track of legislator's voting records on animal issues.
+Do some investigating online to gather background on your legislators.

 Look up your legislators and visit our state legislation page to get started.